performant-software/Neatline/docs/final/upgrading-to-v2.md

   2. Delete the old `/Neatline` directory under `/plugins` in your Omeka installation.

-  3. Download the the most recent version of Neatline, unpack the `.zip` archive, and move it into `/plugins`.
+  3. Download the most recent version of Neatline, unpack the `.zip` archive, and move it into `/plugins`.

   4. In the Omeka administrative interface, click on the **Plugins** link on the top navigation bar and find the listing for Neatline.
 With the code for the new version in place, you should see a notification saying "You have a new version of Neatline.
 Please Upgrade!".